sbb-design-systems/lyne-components/src/components/datepicker/datepicker/readme.md

 ## Custom date formats

+To specify a specific date for the current datetime, you can use the `now` property (timestamp in milliseconds).
+This is helpful if you need a specific state of the component.

 Using a combination of the `dateParser` and `format` properties, it's possible to configure the datepicker to accept date formats other than the default `EE, dd.mm.yyyy`.
 In the following example the datepicker is set to accept dates in the format `yyyy-mm-dd`.